-To be clear, we, “the experts”, know that animals turn up in places they don’t belong.
+To be clear, “the experts”, know that animals turn up in places they don’t belong, especially when you take into account “human assisted” migrations, be they intentional or by accident.
 If you do think you have found a venomous or exotic species outside its range, it is very possible you identified it correctly, but be aware that an expert may sound skeptical when you tell them.
 Some of us get 100 confirmed misidentifications before encountering something like a Gaboon Viper in Maine and we could spend our entire lives following up on false leads.
-If you want to make a convincing point, try not to say something like “it looks just like some picture I saw online”, and instead use field marks in your description.
+If you want to make a convincing point, try not to say something like “it looks just like the picture I saw online”, and instead use field marks in your description.
 What color is it?
 What does the pattern look like?
 Did you see a rattle?
 Better yet, take a picture, and don’t be discouraged if the first person you report the sighting to sounds a little skeptical.
 The more field marks you can reference, the more quickly they will take your report seriously.

 Thanks to the internet, you don’t need to know what an animal is to easily figure out what it isn’t.
 With a little advance effort using online resources you can find out which venomous species live in your area and research how to tell them from the others.
 Brown recluses, for example, have a dark mark on their back shaped like a fiddle, and after looking at a few photos, it is very easy to see, so all you need to do in the future is rule out the brown recluse and peace of mind quickly follows.